 We invite you to join alumni, parents, and friends as we celebrate Northeastern’s campaign around the nation and the globe.

-Engage your senses with interactive experiences highlighting university initiatives—and enjoy delicious food and a multimedia show featuring remarks by President Joseph E. Aoun.
+Engage your senses with interactive experiences highlighting university initiatives—and enjoy delicious food, beverages, a multimedia show, and remarks by President Joseph E. Aoun.

 Empower: Hong Kong | May 27, 2014